Code-Institute-Submissions/ucd-milestoneproject/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

+a merchandise store
+a sign up for email updates option news section

 Features Left to Implement
 Another feature idea
 Technologies Used